Alire

 Option values can be integers, floats, Booleans (true or false), or strings.
 The type detection is automatic, e.g. 10 is integer, 10.1 is float, true is Boolean.
 You can force a value to be a string by using double-quotes, e.g. “10.1” or “true”.
 Extra type checking is used for built-in options (see below).

-Specific config options:
+Specific settings options:

 --list

-List configuration options--show-origin
+List settings options--show-origin

-Show origin of configuration values in --list
+Show origin of settings values in --list

 --get

-Print value of a configuration option--set
+Print value of a setting option--set

-Set a configuration option--unset
+Set a setting option--unset

-Unset a configuration option--global
+Unset a setting option--global

-Print Markdown list of built-in configuration optionsExamples:
+Print Markdown list of built-in settingsExamples:

-alr config --global --set my_option option_value
+alr settings --global --set my_option option_value

 and the string